 ITBE SIG Chairs

-.
-For more information on each Board position, view Illinois TESOL-BE's Constitution
+For more information on each Board position, view Illinois TESOL-BE's Constitution and Bylaws webpages.

 Adult Education SIG Co-Chair

 Marcia Luptak started teaching ESL at Southern Illinois University in 1993 as a linguistics graduate student there.
 In 1996, she began teaching adult education ESL at Elgin Community College (ECC), where she taught ESL classes until 2014.
 In 2014, she became the Senior Director of the ESL program and became the Associate Dean of Adult Education in 2017.
 She holds an M.S.
 Ed. in Adult, Continuing, and Literacy Education